LabO8/nestjs-s3/site/docs/objects.md

     EncodingType?: EncodingType | string;
     /**
      * <p>Marker is where you want Amazon S3 to start listing from.
 Amazon S3 starts listing after
      *           this specified key.
-Marker can be any key in the bucket.</p>
+A marker can be any key in the bucket.</p>
      */
     Marker?: string;
     /**
      * <p>Sets the maximum number of keys returned in the response.
 By default the action returns up
      *          to 1,000 key names.
-The response might contain fewer keys but will never contain more.
+The response might contain fewer keys but will never have more.
      *       </p>
      */
     MaxKeys?: number;